almostEric/FrozenWasteland/README.md

 ### Prerequisites for VCV plugin development

 0. Some C++ familiarity is required.
 1. Compile Rack from source, following the instructions at https://github.com/VCVRack/Rack.
+Be sure to check out the desired version you wish to build your plugin against.
 2. Clone this repository in the `plugins/` directory.

 ### File structure